Water scarcity in Kenya: Population growth

-Understanding Kenya's environmental situation requires looking not only at the environment but social, economic, and political factors that play an important factor in a still-developing country.
+Understanding Kenya's environmental situation requires looking not only at the environment but also at social, economic, and political factors that play an important factor in a still-developing country.
 With a quickly expanding population, sustaining the environment and sustaining the growing population is a challenge.
 The population continues to increase while the economy and resources struggle to keep up.
 Kenya's population faces high rates of poverty, up to 43% in 2000.

 In a population that relies heavily on agriculture as a way of life, it is difficult to limit agriculture and protect the environment without taking away a resource many people in this growing population need to survive.
 The quickly growing population puts pressure on water resources through agriculture, land and energy uses as well as other factors.
 The geographic location of water resources in Kenya is also a key factor.
 Water is not distributed equally throughout the country, leaving large places of drylands.
-About 80% (percent) of Kenya's water resources are completely unprotected but not undamaged by the growing population and agricultural practices.
+About 80% of Kenya's water resources are completely unprotected but not undamaged by the growing population and agricultural practices.